RobTillaart/AtomicWeight/README.md

 - **const float DALTON_EV = 931.4940954e12** == DALTON / ELEKTRON_VOLT_GRAM.
 Can be used to convert the atomic mass to electron volt.

 These constants are not directly used in the library however they fit the scope of the library.
+There will be functions based upon these constants in the future.

 The **AVOGADRO** constant is the proportionality factor that relates the number of constituent particles (usually molecules, atoms, or ions) in a sample with the amount of substance in that sample.